 More recently, she held a series of high-ranking jobs in the UN.
 She served as deputy special representative of the UN Secretary-General responsible for the rule of law at the UN peacekeeping mission in Haiti, then as special representative of the UN Secretary-General for Justice Support in Haiti.
 In 2018, Secretary-General Guterres appointed her as his special advisor on rule of law under the Global Focal Point initiative.
 UN leaders later adopted her recommendations for restructuring the initiative.

 Ambassador Susan D. Page has deep expertise in international relations, particularly in Africa.
-Her senior level roles have included Assistant Secretary General/Special Adviser on Rule of Law, Global Focal Point Review Implementation, Special Representative of the Secretary General (SRSG) to the United Nations Mission for Justice Support to Haiti (MINUJUSTH), first U.S. Ambassador to newly independent South Sudan, U.S. Chargé d'Affaires to the U.S. Mission to the African Union, Deputy Assistant Secretary of State for African Affairs, key adviser to the peace process that resolved Africa's longest-running civil war through international mediation, head of rule of law programs for the UN, and a foreign service regional legal advisor and political officer in East, Central, and Southern Africa.
+Her senior level roles have included Assistant Secretary General/Special Adviser on Rule of Law, Global Focal Point Review Implementation, Special Representative of the Secretary General to the UN Mission for Justice Support to Haiti, first U.S. Ambassador to newly independent South Sudan, U.S. Chargé d'Affaires to the U.S. Mission to the African Union, Deputy Assistant Secretary of State for African Affairs, key adviser to the peace process that resolved Africa's longest-running civil war through international mediation, head of rule of law programs for the UN, and a foreign service regional legal advisor and political officer in East, Central, and Southern Africa.

 She was awarded a Rotary International Postgraduate Fellowship to Nepal where she conducted research on women's and children's rights.
 In addition, she received certificates of merit and distinction from the University of St. Andrews in Scotland before attending law school.
 Ambassador Page is an elected member of the American Academy of Diplomacy, a board member of Road Scholar, and a member of the Association of Black American Ambassadors.